Marlins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and have won one of those contests.
+- The Marlins have played as the favorite in six of their past 10 games and have gone 2-4 in those contests.

 - There has not been a spread set for any of the Marlins' last 10 games.